TJKlein/tjklein.github.io/index.md

 I lead ML research at the **SAP AI CTO Office**, where my team works at the frontier of **foundation models**, **agentic AI systems**, and **Generative UI**.
 My research spans the full stack: from representation learning and self-supervised pre-training to autonomous agent runtimes and AI-native interface generation.

 I'm particularly interested in the coordination economics of agentic AI — how protocol-mediated agent systems change the cost structure of enterprise software, and what that implies for how we build and deploy AI at scale.
-I've open-sourced **[MCPRuntime](https://github.com/TJKlein/mcpruntime)**, a high-performance local runtime for autonomous agents, available on [PyPI](https://pypi.org/project/mcp-agent-runtime/).

 Previously: postdoc at **MIT CSAIL** and **Harvard Medical School** (representation learning, multimodal medical imaging).
 Ph.D. *summa cum laude* from **TU Munich**.
 Member of **ELLIS**.